Mandan, North Dakota: Early history

-When the Northern Pacific Railroad announced a pending river crossing in 1872, land speculators rushed to establish claims at probable locations for the inevitable city to be established on the west side of the crossing.
-But due to the national financial crisis in 1873, Northern Pacific postponed the river bridge project.
 Once its final location was announced, about five miles north of Fort Abraham Lincoln, a work camp appeared on the west riverbank in December 1878, complete with its own post office.
-The settlement also served as the base for the westward survey of the rail line.
+The settlement also served as the construction staging area for men and materials for the westward expansion of the rail line.

-On March 3, 1879, the post office was moved from the west bank of the Missouri River to the railroad's city site within blocks of Mandan's first railroad depot and freight building at Main Street and Stark Avenue (today's Collins Avenue).
+On March 3, 1879, the post office was moved from the west bank of the Missouri River to the railroad's city site within blocks of Mandan's first railroad depot and freight building at Main Street and Stark Avenue (today's Collins Avenue) once the City provided an appropriate building.
 Four city names coincided exactly with four postmasters.
 The original railroad work camp's post office in 1878 was known as Morton.
 The name Mandan stuck for only eight days in March 1879 before being renamed Cushman by a postmaster with that surname.
 In September 1879, the post office returned to its designation of Mandan.

 The City of Mandan was formally incorporated on February 24, 1881, and was named for the Mantani Indians, or "people of the bank."
 Mandan became the county seat for the replatted Morton County after the North Dakota legislature restored the prior county boundaries in 1881 after Burleigh County's land grab in 1879.
 The city of Lincoln had been county seat from 1878 to 1879.

-Upon completion of the railroad to Montana in 1881, Fort Abraham Lincoln had fulfilled its primary purpose and gradually declined until it was formally abandoned in 1891.
-The City of Lincoln eventually dwindled into obscurity.
+Upon completion of the railroad to Montana in 1881, Fort Abraham Lincoln had fulfilled its primary purpose and gradually declined until it was deactivated in 1892 formally abandoned in 1893.
+The site was later transferred to the ND State Parks and Recreation Department and today is operated as Fort Abraham Lincoln State Park.